CatalaLang/catala/examples/README.md

 directory in your examples directory, for instance `examples/foo/tests`.
 Then, create a test file `foo_tests.catala_en` inside that directory.

 Inside `foo_tests.catala_en`, declare one ore more test scopes.
-It is assumed that all these scopes should execute correctly.
-Include the program scope you want to test and use assertions to provide the expected values of your test.
-See existing tests in examples directory for more information.
+Then, you can provide the expected output for the interpretation of these scopes or the compilation of the whole program using the standard expected by `clerk test`: enter `make help_clerk` from the root of the Catala repository to know more.

 Once your tests are written, then will automatically be added to the regression suite executed using